Episode 9: 5 Strategies You Can Do in 10 Minutes or Less to Break Up Your Lecture and Engage Students with Dr. Barbi Honeycutt

 I start this episode by sharing some of the research about students' attention spans and how breaking up your lecture actually helps students learn how to increase their level of engagement over time.

-- Read my blog post: 3 Flipped and Active Learning Strategies You Can Do in 10 Minutes or Less (includes free bonus article you can download for more ideas)
+- Read my blog post: 3 Flipped and Active Learning Strategies You Can Do in 10 Minutes or Less

 - Get the FLIP It books for more active learning strategies.
 The 2 books featured in this episode are: